SumoLogic/sumologic-otel-collector/docs/Installation.md

 ## Ansible

-Example installation of Sumo Logic Distro of OpenTelemetry Collector with Ansible is described in [examples/ansible](../examples/ansible/README.md).
+Example installation of Sumo Logic Distribution for OpenTelemetry Collector with Ansible is described in [examples/ansible](../examples/ansible/README.md).

 ## Puppet

-Example installation of Sumo Logic Distro of OpenTelemetry Collector with Puppet is described in [examples/puppet](../examples/puppet/README.md).
+Example installation of Sumo Logic Distribution for OpenTelemetry Collector with Puppet is described in [examples/puppet](../examples/puppet/README.md).

 ## Chef

-Example installation of Sumo Logic Distro of OpenTelemetry Collector with Chef is described in [examples/chef](../examples/chef/README.md).
+Example installation of Sumo Logic Distribution for OpenTelemetry Collector with Chef is described in [examples/chef](../examples/chef/README.md).